Yandex Cloud

 • HTTP router.

 • Virtual host.
-You can connect the security profile to multiple virtual hosts at once.
+You can associate the security profile with multiple virtual hosts at once.

-To connect the profile to another L7 load balancer, click Add load balancer.
+To associate the profile with another L7 load balancer, click Add load balancer.

-You will see the connected virtual host under Connected hosts.
+You will see the associated virtual host under Connected hosts.

 Create and connect a WAF profileCreate and connect a WAF profile

-WAF allows using rule sets to protect web applications from various information attacks.
+WAF allows using rule sets to protect web applications against various cyber attacks.

 Create a WAF profileCreate a WAF profile